ArtHome12/vzmuinebot/README.md

 Tested on hosting heroku.com, demo sample in telegram @Muine_vzbot - https://t.me/Muine_vzbot
 To use the algorithm with another bot, you just need to specify a token.

 At the first start, the algorithm creates the necessary tables on its own, but the database must already exist.
+Postgres server must be version 12 or higher due to changes in the syntax for creating a full-text index.
 The following environment variables must be set:

 Connection to PostgeSQL database `DATABASE_URL=postgres://ciiqzyjmfs...`